 Disputing Credit During Mortgage Process

-For more informational articles on credit repair and the importance of credit during mortgage process, visit Credit Fix Advisors.
+For more informational articles on credit repair and the importance of credit during the mortgage process, visit us at Rebuilding Your Credit.

 Secured Credit Cards

-Potential home buyers who have the income but do not meet the credit in mortgage process and need help in qualifying for home loan, please contact Gustan Cho at 1-800-900-8569 or email us at firstname.lastname@example.org.
+Potential homebuyers who have the income but do not meet the credit in the mortgage process and need help in qualifying for a home loan, please contact Gustan Cho Associates at 800-900-8569 or text us for a faster response.
+Or email us at firstname.lastname@example.org.
 We are available 7 days a week, evenings, weekends, and holidays.